While writing validation code for an 11ty shortcode, I

 code directly in an html document and end up with

-attributes.
+with duplicate id attributes.
 A problem that could

 bork how the browser renders the svg.